-So if you are looking for an easy and fresh egg appetizer or snack, then give these Banh Mi Devilled Eggs a try or PIN IT for later!
+So if you are looking for an easy and fresh egg appetizer or snack, or a spicy deviled eggs, then give these Banh Mi Devilled Eggs a try or PIN IT for later!

 And for more egg recipe ideas visit eggs.ca.
 And don't forget to eat your eggs and share your egg creations using the hashtag #WorldEggDay!

 Did you make this recipe?
 Please RATE THE RECIPE below!

 Please SUBSCRIBE (get my FREE E-cookbook) and be sure to FOLLOW ME on FACEBOOK, TWITTER, INSTAGRAM and PINTEREST!

 - 6 eggs

 - ¼ teaspoon salt